 University of California, Davis

-The University of California, Davis has several PhD faculty in English literature dedicated to literature, the environment, science, biology and related matters such as animality, including Hsuan Hsu, Tobias Meneley, Colin Milburn, Elizabeth Miller, Margaret Ronda and Michael Ziser.
+The University of California, Davis has several PhD faculty in English literature dedicated to literature, the environment, science, biology and related matters such as animality.
+They include Hsuan Hsu, Tobias Meneley, Colin Milburn, Elizabeth C. Miller, Margaret Ronda and Michael Ziser.
 The department has a large number of MA and PhD students doing work in ecological criticism.

 University of California Los Angeles

 The UCLA English Department offers a PhD in English and includes several scholars who have done significant work in ecocriticism and the environmental humanities: